...

 While Zamami Island has sightseeing bus services, Zamami Village Bus (座間味村営バス), it only covers Zamami Port, Ama Camping Ground/Ama Beach, and Furuzamami Beach.
 So if you prefer not to take a taxi to get to your desired destinations, it is best to rent a car or motorbike.

-But if you only want to visit Zamami Island’s two biggest beaches, Ama and Furuzamami, refer to the sightseeing bus timetable HERE.
-You can translate it using Google Chrome’s translation function at the right of the address bar.
+However, if you only want to visit Zamami Island’s two largest beaches, Ama and Furuzamami, please refer to the sightseeing bus timetable HERE.
+You can translate it using Google Chrome’s built-in translation function, located to the right of the address bar.

 • The cost of boarding the Zamami Village Bus is: